orialdev/WindUI-Forked-by-orialdev/README.md

     BackgroundImageTransparency = 0.42,
     HideSearchBar = true,
     ScrollBarEnabled = false,

-    -- ↓ Optional.
-You can remove it.
-    --[[ You can set 'rbxassetid://' or video to Background.
-        'rbxassetid://':
-            Background = "rbxassetid://", -- rbxassetid
-        Video:
-            Background = "video:YOUR-RAW-LINK-TO-VIDEO.webm", -- video
-    --]]

-    -- ↓ Optional.
-You can remove it.
     User = {
         Enabled = true,
         Anonymous = true,
         Callback = function()
             print("clicked")
         end,
-    },

-    --       remove this all,
-    -- !  ↓  if you DON'T need the key system KeySystem = {
-        -- ↓ Optional.
-You can remove it.
-        Key = { "1234", "5678" },

-        Note = "Example Key System.",

-        -- ↓ Optional.
-You can remove it.
-        Thumbnail = {
-            Image = "rbxassetid://",
-            Title = "Thumbnail",
-        },

-        -- ↓ Optional.
-You can remove it.
-        URL = "YOUR LINK TO GET KEY (Discord, Linkvertise, Pastebin, etc.)",

-        -- ↓ Optional.
-You can remove it.
-        SaveKey = false, -- automatically save and load the key.

-        -- ↓ Optional.
-You can remove it.
-        -- API = {} ← Services.
-Read about it below ↓
     },
 })
 ```